Archdiocese of Las Vegas: Sex abuse

 Six families sued the Diocese of Las Vegas, along with Bishops Pepe and Walsh, in 2002.
-The plaintiffs claimed that Mark Roberts of Saint Peter the Apostle Parish in Henderson had physically and sexually abused them as boys between 1996 and 1999.
-In 2001, Roberts pleaded guilty of open or gross lewdness and four counts of child abuse and neglect.
-He was sentenced to three years probation and inpatient psychological treatment.
+The plaintiffs claimed that Mark Roberts had physically and sexually abused them as minors between 1996 and 1999.
+In 2004, Roberts pleaded guilty of open or gross lewdness and four counts of child abuse and neglect.
+The priest was sentenced to three years probation and inpatient psychological treatment.

-In April 2019, the diocese published a list of 33 clergy with credible accusations of sexual abuse of minors.
+In April 2019, the diocese published a list of 33 clergy with credible abuse accusations of sexual abuse of minors.
 The list went back several decades, when the diocese was part of the Diocese of Reno.